legendarycode3/mastering-javaScript-course/README.md

 const area2 = calculateRectangleArea(rect2Width, rect2Height); // The returned value (21) is assigned to area2
 console.log("Area of rectangle 2:", area2); // Output: Area of rectangle 2: 21

+// Using the returned value in another operation const totalArea = area1 + area2;
+console.log("Total area of both rectangles:", totalArea); // Output: Total area of both rectangles: 71

 	✔️ Parameters:- Parameter are sort the opposite of a return statement.
 “Parameter” puts a value into a function. <br/>
 		While a “return statement” , gets a value out of a function  <br/>